google-deepmind/open_spiel/docs/julia.md

 1. Why is this package named `OpenSpiel_jll` but not `OpenSpiel`?

-    The reason is that we plan to use [BinaryBuilder](https://github.com/JuliaPackaging/BinaryBuilder.jl) for the building process once the dependencies and APIs are stable.
-So by convention, this package is named `OpenSpiel_jll`.
-Another package named `OpenSpiel` will be registered later.
+    This package is a low-level wrapper for the OpenSpiel C++ codebase, designed to use the [BinaryBuilder](https://github.com/JuliaPackaging/BinaryBuilder.jl) infrastructure for building and distributing binary dependencies for Julia packages.
+Following the Julia community convention, that makes it a "JLL".
+Another package named `OpenSpiel` will be registered later, with a dependency on `OpenSpiel_jll` and containing pure-Julia games and algorithms.

 1. What is `StdVector`?